SuzyWu2014/ansible-coprhd-deployment/README.md

   * add `:${LIB_DIR}/scaleiodriver.jar"` to the end of classpath

 ### Playbooks Quick Look
-  + `coprhd-env.yml`: use the script provided in the coprHD repo to set up environment for coprHD host.
+  + `coprhd-env-org-script.yml`: use the script provided in the coprHD repo to set up environment for coprHD host.
-    * modify `ovfenv.properties` file with your own network setting

   + `coprhd-env-local-script.yml`: use modified script provided by CoprHD, removing some packages: docker, virtualBox, etc. (which caused issues in my environment)
-  + `coprhd-env-detail.yml`: use ansible modules to set up coprHD host environment
+  + `coprhd-env-setup.yml`: use ansible modules to set up coprHD host environment
     * need modification on ovfenv.properties beforehand

   + `coprhd-deploy.yml`: coprHD deployment